vanyle/vanyle.github.io/src/posts/tiny-dockers-big-performance.md

 *How to build apps that are quick to deploy to enhance your productivity*

-I am a big believer in a quality developper experience.
+I am a big believer in a quality developer experience.
 The faster you can iterate on a solution, the better the solution you can come up with.
-Every tool that detects trivial bugs like typecheckers and linters are big time savers.
-And the less time you spend compiling, waiting around for CI and other tools, the more time you have to do interesting work.
+Every tool that detects trivial bugs like a typechecker and a linter, is a big time saver.
+The less time you spend compiling, waiting around for CI and other tools, the more time you have to do interesting work.

 After having spent time with Docker, experienced the gigabytes eaten for every image and the long minutes spent building containers only to find a failing step, I decided it was time to learn how to do Docker *the right way*.

 ## Choosing the right technologies

 On my new project, [Aiguillage](https://github.com/vanyle/aiguillage), I knew I wanted to have the very best DevX possible as well as learn new tools.
-It is a very classic project with a frontend, a backend and a database.
+It is a very classic project with a frontend, a backend, and a database.
 The backend mostly does CRUD request with the database.

 I went with Go as it is able to build static executables without any dependencies.

-What is nice with Go is that your Go code can serve the static assets as it is efficient, not like a Flask, Django or Rails backend, which simplifies your app as you can put everything in one container.
+What is nice with Go is that your Go code can serve the static assets as it is efficient, not like a Flask, Django, or Rails backend, which simplifies your app as you can put everything in one container.

 For the database, to keep everything self-contained, I choose SQLite.
 We'll see later that it complicates things slightly but having one slim docker is still possible.